Kankalamurti

-Kankala-murti ("One with the skeleton"), also known as Kankala ("skeleton") or Kankala-Bhairava, is an iconographical form of the Hindu god Shiva.
-He is often associated with a fearsome aspect of Shiva, Bhairava and thus considered the latter's aspect too.
+Kankalamurti (Sanskrit: कङ्कालमूर्ति, romanized: Kaṅkālamūrti, lit."skeleton form"), also known as Kankala ("skeleton") or Kankala-Bhairava, is an iconographical form of the Hindu god Shiva.
+He is often associated with a fearsome aspect of Shiva, Bhairava, and also considered to be the latter's aspect.
 Kankalamurti is popular in South Indian temples of Shiva, but almost unknown in North India.
-He is described in legends to have defeated and slain Vishnu's army-chief and gate-keeper Vishvaksena or Vishnu's avatar Vamana.
-He is depicted as a four-armed man with a kankala-danda (skeleton-staff) in his hand and followed by demonic attendants and love-sick women.
+He is described in legends to have defeated and slayed Vishnu's army-chief and gate-keeper Vishvaksena or Vishnu's avatar Vamana.
+He is depicted as a four-armed man with a kankala-danda (skeleton-staff) in his hand and followed by bhuta ganas (ghostly attendants) and love-sick women.